KosmosisDire/obsidian-webpage-export/README.md

-## NOTICE: MAC OS and Linux are currently unsupported due to file managment oversights on my part.
-Check back in a couple weeks or follow the issue on github.
-Thanks for your patience :)
-If you want to contribute to the fixes check out the mac-linux-fix branch, and please let me know before doing anything.
-I don't want to duplicate work!

 # Webpage HTML Export

 Exports an obsidian document, folder, or vault as an HTML document / webpage / website, **(correctly!)** including all styling and formatting.